 But we won’t get that kind of detail or reassurance from most companies over these next weeks, so how do we ground ourselves and think about the price of those stocks you’ve wanted to own for a long time but couldn’t buy because they were too expensive?
 I’ve been going through stocks that I’ve long wished I had substantial long-term positions in, like Starbucks and Disney and Boeing, and in every case the stock chart gives a pretty clear indication right now, as the market is seemingly in free-fall, of a share price that is just making up for the fact that it “got ahead of itself” in outpacing revenue and earnings growth.

-I’m not a technician and I don’t rely heavily on charts, but I think these are interesting — revenue, net income, and stock ...
+I’m not a technician and I don’t rely heavily on charts, but I think these are interesting — revenue, net income, and stock price changes over five years, all expressed in their percent ...